How To Write a Case Study: Definition, Tips and Example

 Case study example

-Agile Software Co. helps Morgan Enterprises, a Fortune 500 company, increase revenue by 20% with custom software design.
-Morgan Enterprises was struggling to scale its enormous growth in the face of digital transformation, and a software solution by Agile Software Co. was able to bridge the gap.
+Agile Software Co. helped Morgan Enterprises, a Fortune 500 company, increase revenue by 20% with custom software design.
+Morgan Enterprises was struggling to scale its enormous growth in the face of digital transformation, and a software solution by Agile Software Co. was able to help them scale up effectively.

 "We are growing leaps and bounds and investing in a lot of new technology to help us scale.
 We realized we needed to pull all of the hardware and software we use in daily operations together with a piece of proprietary platform software, so we reached out to Agile Software Co." - Derek Morgan, CEO, Morgan Enterprises.

-The issues Morgan Enterprises were coming across were not uncommon for large businesses trying to go fully digital.
-They often wind up with so many microservices and SaaS products that users end up needing to manage several passwords and go to several different places to get and share data.
+The issues Morgan Enterprises experienced were not uncommon for large businesses trying to go fully digital.
+They often wind up with so many micro services and SaaS products that users have to manage several passwords and go to several different places to get and share data.
+This was creating problems for users, which affected our client's ability to scale up their services.
 For this reason, Agile Software Co. decided to pursue a single software solution that would tie the infrastructure together.

 Explore more articles